GaloisInc/saw-script/doc/manual/manual.md

 Slices are a unique form of compound type that is currently only used during MIR verification.
 Unlike other forms of compound values, such as arrays, it is not possible to directly construct a slice.
 Instead, one must take a slice of an existing reference value that points to the thing being sliced.

+SAW currently supports taking slices of arrays and strings.

+#### Array slices

-The following commands are used to construct slices:
+The following commands are used to construct slices of arrays:

 * `mir_slice_value : MIRValue -> MIRValue`: the SAWScript expression
   `mir_slice_value base` is equivalent to the Rust expression `&base[..]`,